LLouzada/Really-Really-Simple-SMTP/README.md

 - **PHP:** Tested from version 5.3 to 8.3.
 - **WordPress:** Tested from version 4.9.6 to 6.6.1.

+## Installation

+1. Download the plugin from the WordPress plugin repository or from the (GitHub repository)[https://github.com/llouzada/really-really-simple-smtp].
+2. Upload the plugin folder to the `/wp-content/plugins/` directory.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

+## Usage

+Once the plugin is activated, you can access the plugin settings page by going to the 'Configuration' menu in WordPress and selecting 'Really Really Simple SMTP'.
+From there, you can configure the SMTP settings for your old WordPress installation.

+## Features

+- **SMTP Settings:** Configure the SMTP settings for your old WordPress installation.
+- **Test Send Mail:** Test the SMTP settings by sending a test email.

 ## Setup

 To use this plugin, you **must have your own SMTP server**.
 Unlike other SMTP plugins, Really Really Simple SMTP does not support integration with popular email services like Gmail or Outlook (For now 😎).
 This plugin is designed specifically for users who need to connect to their own custom SMTP servers.